Lukeajmitchell56/IronWorkFitness/TESTING.md

 3. Problem: Sign up modal when on mobile dropdown menu does not reveal modal when clicked.

 * Solution: Added "data-toggle="modal" data-target="#signUpModal"" after the classes.
 Now working.

+## Index.html Problems:

+1. Problem: Can not get hero.jpg to display/ cover the jumbotron.

+* Solution: Used tutorial in course to help with the code needed.
+Lesson: "Updating Our Callout" Module: "User Centric Frontend Development"

+2. Problem: Can not get the gallery section to appear next to the classes.

+* Solution: implemented the bootstrap grid system.